 C.M.
 Spivey is a speculative fiction writer, author of the high fantasy Trident Chronicles series, and the paranormal series, The Unliving.
 His enduring love of fantasy started young.
 Now, he explores the rules and ramifications of magic in his own works—and as a panromantic asexual trans man, he’s committed to queering his favorite genres.

 Bridget is one of the main characters in The Traitor’s Tunnel.
 She is a minor character in From Under The Mountain (Book 1 of the Guerline Cycle series).
-Check out my review for The Traitor’s Tunnel here.
+Check out my review for The Traitor’s Tunnel here and my review for From Under the Mountain here.